PencilCode/jquery-turtle/README.md

 $(q).notwithin()  // The negation of within.
 $(q).cell(y, x)   // Selects the yth row and xth column cell in a table.
 $(q).hatch([n,] [img]) // Creates and returns n turtles with the given img.
+$(q).send(m, arg) // Sends an async message to be received by recv(m, fn).
+$(q).recv(m, fn)  // Calls fn once to receive a message sent by send.
 </pre>

 Speed and Turtle Animation
 --------------------------

-When the speed of a turtle is nonzero, the first eight movement functions animate at that speed (in moves per second), and the remaining mutators also participate in the animation queue.
+When the speed of a turtle is nonzero, the first nine movement functions animate at that speed (in moves per second), and the remaining mutators also participate in the animation queue.
 The default turtle speed is a leisurely one move per second (as